How To Fall Asleep After Drinking Coffee Before Bedtime

 a cup of coffee

-If you don’t want to switch to decaffeinated coffee but worry about having withdrawal symptoms, try not to drink coffee or caffeinated drinks after 4 pm to allow it to leave your system before you go to bed, and not affect your sleep quality so greatly.
-Many energy drinks, fizzy drinks, tea, and medicine contain caffeine so be sure to avoid those after 4 pm too.
+If you don’t want to switch to decaffeinated coffee but worry about having withdrawal symptoms, try not to drink coffee or caffeinated drinks after 4 pm to allow it to leave your system before you go to bed and not affect your sleep quality so greatly.
+Many energy drinks, fizzy drinks, tea, and medicine contain caffeine, so avoid those after 4 pm too.

 ▪️ Headaches